flutter/website/src/content/perf/impeller.md

 ### Android

-Impeller is available behind a flag on Android devices that support Vulkan.
+Impeller is available behind a flag on Android devices that support Vulkan, allowing you to try out the feature before it reaches stable.

 :::secondary Does your device support Vulkan?
 You can determine whether your Android device supports Vulkan at [checking for Vulkan support][vulkan].
 :::

-You can preview Impeller on Vulkan-capable Android devices by passing `--enable-impeller` to `flutter run`:
+To try out Impeller on Vulkan-capable Android devices, pass `--enable-impeller` to `flutter run`:

 ```console
 flutter run --enable-impeller